rhammell/forest-watch/README.md

   </p>
 </div>

-Buttons along the map bottom allow users to select the date range and product type of the satellite imagery to display.
+Buttons along the map bottom enable users to select the date and product type of satellite imagery to display.

 True Color, False Color, and NDVI imagery products each provide a unique visualization of land-cover that highlights vegetation, making forest monitoring easier.